 Greene recommends patting glitter shadows into place with this flat synthetic brush from MAC or using your fingertip.
 How do you decide whether to use a brush or your fingers?
-Ma says your "fingertip is great when applying [glitter] to larger surfaces like the entire eyelid" and that brushes are better for "precision in areas like the inner corner of the eyes or along the lash line."
+"Your fingertip is great when applying [glitter] to larger surfaces like the entire eyelid," Ma says, adding that brushes are better for precision in areas like the inner corner of the eyes or along the lash line.

 5. Let Glitter Set

-Greene notes that the "most important part of glitter eye shadow application is to keep it controlled and clean with no fallout."
-In order to keep your eye makeup mess-free, Greene suggests you "look down or keep your eyes closed so the glitter can set and dry into place without creasing" when applying shadow.
+"The most important part of glitter eye shadow application is to keep it controlled and clean with no fallout," Greene notes.
+In order to keep your eye makeup mess-free, Greene suggests you look down or keep your eyes closed so the glitter can set and dry into place without creasing.

 6. Brush Lashes

-When it comes to a glittery eye, Ma says that the "glitters should go on last, followed by mascara."
-However, before you coat your lashes, Greene recommends brushing them out "with a clean lash spoolie dipped in water" to ensure a more precise, clean eye makeup look.
+"Glitter should go on last, followed by mascara," Ma notes.
+However, before you coat your lashes, Greene recommends brushing them out with a lash spoolie dipped in water to ensure a more precise, clean eye makeup look.

 7. Clean Fallout

-If you do happen to have glitter fallout, Greene says to "use small strips of Scotch tape to help you remove any excess glitter, keeping the sparkle concentrated just on your eyes."
+If you do happen to have glitter fallout, Greene says to use small strips of Scotch tape to help remove excess glitter, keeping the sparkle concentrated just on your eyes.